Global Healthcare Private Equity Report

 To get deals done, funds may need to continue to broaden the aperture on their deal strategy.
 For example:

 - Public-to-private: Off-peak public market valuations present opportunities for take-private deals.
-As public markets fluctuate in response to uncertainty, many companies will be unable to realize the valuations that characterized 2021 IPOs, creating opportunities to take companies private at favorable multiples.
-In May, Clayton Dubilier & Rice and TPG announced plans to acquire Covetrus, a global leader in animal-health technology and services, at an enterprise valuation of approximately $4 billion.
+As public markets fluctuate in response to uncertainty, many companies may be unable to realize the valuations that characterized 2021 IPOs, creating opportunities to take companies private at favorable multiples.
+In May, Clayton, Dubilier & Rice and TPG announced plans to acquire Covetrus, a global leader in animal-health technology and services at an enterprise valuation of approximately $4 billion.
 Patient Square Capital took Hanger private in October in a deal valuing the company at over $1.25 billion.

-- Carve-outs: We anticipate more carve-outs as companies refocus in a downturn and unlock cash for strategic priorities within their core.
-Scale deals that speak to this trend include Gentiva Certified Healthcare’s carve-out from Humana by Clayton Dubilier & Rice.
-Looking ahead to 2023, companies including Medtronic, 3M, and Johnson & Johnson have already announced plans to divest parts of their healthcare portfolio and other corporates may follow suit, creating potential carve-out opportunity for PE funds.
+- Carve-outs and spin-offs: We anticipate more carve-outs as companies refocus in a downturn and unlock cash for strategic priorities within their core.
+Scale deals that speak to this trend include Gentiva Certified Healthcare d/b/a Kindred at Home’s carve-out from Humana by Clayton, Dubilier & Rice.
+Looking ahead to 2023, companies including Medtronic, Baxter International, 3M, and Johnson & Johnson have already announced plans to divest parts of their portfolios and/or create standalone healthcare-focused companies; and we expect other corporates may follow suit, creating potential opportunities for PE funds.

 - Platform buy and build: While tuck-ins for existing platforms are tried-and-true value creation strategies, they may become differentially actionable in a recession.
 The smaller size of these deals makes them easier to fund in tight credit markets (through free-cash flow or by leveraging relationships with existing lenders who know the core business).
 Similarly, in the provider space, independent practices may be more interested to sell to the right PE partner to help them navigate the effects of a contraction on their business.
 Several scale PE platforms with potential for continued rollups traded, such as IVIRMA to KKR in fertility.
 In the gastroenterology space, GI Alliance announced a physician-led buyout facilitated by a $785 million noncontrol investment from Apollo Hybrid Value funds to support continued acquisition growth.

-The next year is likely to present new challenges for private equity investors—both in healthcare and beyond.
-HCPE’s resiliency in prior cycles and underlying market tailwinds suggest this sector should remain well-positioned in a downturn once again.
+2023 is likely to present new challenges for private equity investors—both in healthcare and beyond.
+Healthcare private equity’s resiliency in prior cycles and underlying market tailwinds suggest this sector should remain well positioned in a downturn once again.
 However, investors will need to fine-tune their investment theses and develop new playbooks to win good deals in this environment.
 If investors are able to place the right bets, they stand to benefit from the strong returns seen by top-quartile HCPE deals in prior downturns.